atao60/pop-tech/README.md

 &nbsp;
 With *M2Eclipse*, see launcher `pop-tech_setup_webjars`.

-* *popsuite-blog:pop-tech* itself must have been installed in the local m2 repository:
+* *popsuite-blog:pop-tech* itself must have been installed in the local m2 repository, otherwise:
           `mvn clean install`
 &nbsp;
 With *M2Eclipse*, see launcher `pop-tech_clean_install`.